aws-quickstart/cdk-eks-blueprints/README.md

 ### Project setup

 Create a new CDK project.
+We use `typescript` for this example.

 ```bash
 cdk init app --language typescript